sam-b-edwards/coop-counter/README.md

 # Coop Counter 🐔

-An AI-powered chicken counting application that uses computer vision to automatically count chickens in your coop.
-Monitor your flock with real-time camera streaming and automated daily scans.
+An AI-powered monitoring system that automatically detects and counts chickens inside a backyard coop using a YOLO object detection model.
+Built with a Raspberry Pi camera module that captures images every five minutes and streams live video via WebSocket to a FastAPI backend server for real-time flock monitoring.

-This was developed as a school project in collaboration with [@kaelangraham](https://github.com/kaelangraham), who worked on the frontend mobile application.
+This was developed as a school project in collaboration with [@kaelangraham](https://github.com/kaelangraham), who developed the React Native mobile application.

 ## Features